 How to learn a language?
 You will find a lot of suggestions on Google with this related keyword.
 However, learning a language has its turmoil too.
 So what’s the best way to learn a language?
 To compare it with your native tongue!
 If you are a German keen on learning English, you will face various challenges related to learning a foreign language.
-Similarly, when it comes to learning German, and if you are an English speaker, you will face challenges.
+Similarly, when it comes to learning the German language, and if you are an English speaker, you will face challenges.

-Despite the differences in both languages, there are a lot of similarities in German and English.
+Despite the differences in both languages, there are a lot of similarities between German language and English.
 If you understand the similarities and differences, you have a better chance to overcome the language barrier and learn consistently.
 Using language apps is a useful way to get around the differences and practice things the right way, however, you still need to get accustomed to speaking and writing too.
 There is only so much an app can do.

-How German and English are similar?
+How German And English Are Similar?

-German and English belong to the West Germanic, a family of Indo-European language.
+The German language and English belong to the West Germanic, a family of Indo-European language.
 The language shift happened when Romans left England.
 Once Vikings settled, Old English settled its roots.
 If you have learned Old English, it does sound a lot similar to German.
 Similarly, Frisian (spoken by Dutch) is a lot similar to English too.
 Word orders and vocabulary are quite similar between English and German.

-Major differences between German and English
+Major Differences Between German And English

 Two languages can be similar and yet different at the same time.
 Despite the fact, German and English share the same language branch, the following are the differences that can hinder the learning process.